haitham2009/haitham2009.github.io/_pages/about.md

   - /about.html
 ---

-- I am a Ph.D. student in the [School of Electrical, Computer and Energy Engineering](https://web.engineering.asu.edu/ecee/) at Arizona State University, continuing my research and academic journey after transferring from the [University of New Mexico](https://www.unm.edu/).
-I am a graduate student member of IEEE, former Chair of [IEEE Albuquerque Women in Engineering Affinity group](https://wie.ieee.org/), former Vice-Chair of IEEE Albuquerque Computer Society and Communications Society Joint Chapter.
+- I am a Ph.D. candidate in the [Department of Electrical and Computer Engineering ](https://www.umass.edu/engineering/electrical-and-computer-engineering) at the University of Massachusetts Amherst.

-- I am currently a member of [PROTON lab](https://protonlab.engineering.asu.edu/) and working as a research assistant in two DOE-funded projects in collaboration with Sandia National Laboratories and National Renewable Energy Laboratory, HELIOCOMM: A Resilient Wireless Heliostats Communication System and Goaltender: Cloud-Based Defense and Response Tools for the DER Ecosystem.
+- I am currently a member of [Network Science lab](https://websites.umass.edu/blorenzo/research/) and working as a research assistant in projects funded by NSF and ARL.

-- My major research focuses on developing distributed decision-making policies for heterogeneous networks including Wireless Networks, Sustainable Computing systems, Federated Learning systems, Online Social Networks (OSNs), Distributed Energy Resources ecosystem, etc.
+- My research interests include fog/edge/cloud computing, quantum computing, 6G mobile communication technologies, device-to-device communication, the Internet of Things, dynamic network slicing, satellite-terrestrial edge computing networks, covert communication, and AI-driven applications in wireless communication systems.

-- As a Woman in Technology, I have been awarded the Cadence Diversity in Technology Scholarship 2022.
-I have also been awarded the IEEE Outstanding Service Award 2023 as a recognition for my service as the Chair of [IEEE Women in Engineering Affinity Group Albuquerque Section](https://wie.ieee.org/).
-In 2024, I was selected as the IEEE Outstanding Graduate Student by IEEE Albuquerque Section.
+- I serve on the Technical Program Committee of the ACM S³ Workshop 2025, co-located with ACM MobiCom 2025.
+I am a member of the [EURASIP Academy] (https://academy.eurasip.org/academy-members) from 2024 to present.